Dionissi Aliprantis

 • Contact

-• I am the Director of the Program on Economic Inclusion at the Federal Reserve Bank of Cleveland, where I am also a Senior Research Economist.
-My research is focused on human capital formation, racial inequality, and neighborhood effects.
-I have written papers on early childhood education, investigating how landlords and wealth influence neighborhood sorting, studying what drives changes over time in both neighborhood demographics and the racial wealth gap, and formally modeling and identifying neighborhood effects.
+• I am an economist with research interests in human capital formation, racial inequality, and neighborhood effects.
+I have written papers investigating topics like early childhood education; how landlords, public housing policy, and wealth influence neighborhood sorting; how beliefs affect neighborhood formation; what drives changes over time in the racial wealth gap; and what approaches allow us to formally model and identify neighborhood effects.

 I received a BS in mathematics and a BA in economics and Spanish from Indiana University in 2004, and a PhD in economics from the University of Pennsylvania in 2010.

-• I am a Director of The Math Movement, which runs programs that invite middle and high school students to solve problems, both mathematical and social.
-I recently completed a grades 7-12 math textbook to be used as The Math Movement's curriculum; please contact me if you would like a copy of the book to teach math enrichment in your local public schools.
+• When not doing my research, I am active in the field of math education.
+I am the Founding Director of The Math Movement, which leverages math for social change.
+I recently completed a grades 7-12 math textbook to be used as one half of the curriculum for The Math Movement's summer camps; please contact me if you would like a copy of the book to teach math enrichment in your local public schools.
 I have also worked with Cleveland's Promise Neighborhood and have evaluated community-driven approaches to development in Haiti.

 CV